 A bedtime story for you to read to your child before their letters arrive!

-This is the story of a fine silver tomcat, a cat of many talents, a cat of the world.
-This is the story of Banjo Robinson.
+This is the story of a fine silver tomcat, a cat of many whiskers, a cat of the world.
+This is the story of Banjo Robinson, the world's most marvellous global explorer.

 When Banjo was a kitten he lived on the Robinson farm.
-There were lots of other cats on the farm and they spent their days doing proper cat things such as warming themselves in the airing cupboard, chasing balls of wool, and choosing the best window sills for sitting-and-thinking-about-things.
+There were lots of other cats on the farm and they spent their days doing proper cat things such as warming themselves in the airing cupboard, running headlong into paper bags, and choosing the best window sills for sitting-and-thinking-about-things.

 At dusk, he'd join the other cats for their nightly prowling and yowling and, as he looked up at the moon, he'd often wonder what lay beyond the farm fence.